 Fit Continuous Distribution in SAS

 One of the most important questions preceding most statistical analyses is “How is my data distributed?”.
 It is important to know your data well and also to be certain about the distribution of you data.
 Therefore, you should familiarize yourself with the different tools available for distribution fitting.
 Remember that univariate simply means ‘one variable’.
-Here, I will present the most common way to fit distributions in SAS with a PROC UNIVARIATE example.
+Here, I will present the most common way to fit the continuous distributions Normal, Weibull and Lognormal in SAS with a PROC UNIVARIATE example.

 When we examine the distribution of continuous univariate data, the first procedure that should come to mind is PROC UNIVARIATE.
 I usually assess the distribution of my data using these three tools:

 - Histogram – Plotting an empirical histogram of your data and overlaying it with the best fitting theoretical densities of the distributions you wish to assess is usually the first line of business.
 As a result, it gives you a nice visual overview of what distributions may fit your data well.